 Neuronal Systems

-A fundamental quest in neuroscience is to understand the spatio-temporal development of neural diversity as well as the mechanisms leading to neuronal connections.
+One of the fundamental objectives of neural science is to understand the spatio-temporal development of neural diversity, as well as the mechanisms leading to neuronal connections.
 Achieving a thorough understanding of these processes is of crucial importance to gain insight into how a complex brain is built, and how these could be compromised in disease and neurodegenerative disorders.

 The main questions of the Desplan lab are: